spruceUI/spruceOS/README.md

 ![hotkeyDefaults](https://github.com/user-attachments/assets/7558ecd9-8149-4009-936a-2cd32c9c7ec9)

-New unified hotkeys configured for RetroArch, updated to what is considered a 'common' layout and what is compatible with our new use of the HOME key
+New unified hotkeys configured for RetroArch and PPSSPP, updated to what is considered a 'common' layout and what is compatible with our new use of the HOME key

 * Screenshot: SELECT + A
 * Exit to MainUI: SELECT + B